We are pleased to announce that in-person degree ceremonies are resuming from September 2021.

 Please note that during the COVID-19 pandemic, the requirement to submit a hard copy of your thesis prior to degree conferral has been suspended.
 Research graduands must still submit an electronic copy of their thesis by 5 days before the ceremony, or the conferral may be cancelled.

 Members of the College who have not booked to attend a degree ceremony within 9 months of completing their degrees are usually classed as ‘historic graduands’.
-To enquire about degree conferral, please email email@example.com stating:
+If this applies to you, please email firstname.lastname@example.org to discuss your options for degree conferral.

-You cannot have the MA conferred if your undergraduate degree is an undergradaute Masters degree.
+You cannot have the MA conferred if your undergraduate degree is an undergraduate Masters.
 This includes the following: MBiochem, MChem, MCompSci, MEng, MMath, MMathCompSci, MMathPhil, MPhys, MPhysPhil.

 In Oxford (as in Cambridge), the status of Master of Arts is a mark of seniority within the University which may be conferred 21 terms after matriculation.
 Please note the Oxford MA is a new status within the University and is not an upgrade of your BA or BFA.
 It, therefore, has no subject or class, and the nominals ‘MA’ should be represented in place of, not in addition to, the ‘BA/BFA’ in the holder’s signature and on documents such as CVs.

 Having your MA conferred is not an automatic process.
 It involves making an application and paying a fee of £40.
-At present, we can only accommodate in absentia MA conferrals, as the University is not holding any in-person ceremonies.
+At present, we can only accommodate in absentia MA conferrals.

 To apply for your MA please email email@example.com stating: